-The profit for the year amounted to £10.7 million which related to continuing activities (2016: profit £17.7 million).
-Overall profit is lower than that of prior year mainly due to one off items relating to cash reserves and foreign exchange recorded during 2016 which had a positive effect on the profits.
+The profit for the year amounted to £5.9 million which related to continuing activities (2017: profit £10.7 million).
+Overall profit is lower than that of prior year mainly due higher administration costs incurred as a result of significant development expenses incurred in the period.